 A 2-hour plasma glucose level of 200 mg/dL or higher during a 75-g oral glucose tolerance test (OGTT).

-A random plasma glucose of 200 mg/dL or higher in the presence of symptoms of hyperglycemia.
+Random plasma glucose of 200 mg/dL or higher in the presence of symptoms of hyperglycemia.

 A hemoglobin A1c level of 6.5% or higher.

-The treatment goals of hyperglycemia involve eliminating the symptoms related to hyperglycemia and reducing the long-term complications.
-Glycemic control in patients with type 1 diabetes is achieved by variable insulin regimen along with proper nutrition.
+The treatment goals of hyperglycemia involve eliminating the symptoms related to hyperglycemia and reducing long-term complications.
+Glycemic control in patients with type 1 diabetes is achieved by a variable insulin regimen along with proper nutrition.
 Patients with type 2 diabetes are managed with diet and lifestyle changes as well as medications.
 Type 2 diabetes also may be managed on oral glucose-lowering agents.
 Patients with hyperglycemia need to be screened for complications including retinopathy, nephropathy, and cardiovascular disease.

 Goals of Treatment

 Patients who have hyperglycemia and are confirmed to have type 2 diabetes need to be referred to an endocrinologist.
-Unless there is a contraindication, the drug of first choice to lower hyperglycemia is metformin.
+Unless there is a contraindication, the drug of choice to lower hyperglycemia is metformin.
 In addition, some patients may require insulin therapy in combination with other agents.